YES! There are affordable places to retire at the beach in Panama too!

 SAN CARLOS

 San Carlos is west of Coronado.
-You can see where San Carlos is on the map above.
-You can usually find a furnished rental for under $700 if you are a few blocks away from the beach.
+The map above shows San Carlos.
+If you are a few blocks from the beach, you can usually find a furnished rental for under $600.
 It’s a great location with a 24/7 hospital, restaurants, grocery stores, and more.
-San Carlos is not far from Coronado where there are 24/7 grocery stores, amazing restaurants, and a lot of social activities.
+San Carlos is not far from Coronado, which has 24/7 grocery stores, amazing restaurants, and many social activities.

-There are many other beach communities that are not included on this list because they are more expensive, they are not close to basic amenities like a grocery store and a hospital, or because there is more crime in that area.
-It’s important to do research about an area before you move there.
+Many other beach communities are not included on this list because they are more expensive, not close to basic amenities like a grocery store and a hospital, or because there is more crime in that area.
+It’s essential to research an area before you move there.

 YOU HAVE CHOICES IN PANAMA